-The positive impacts will be immense in terms of job creation, poverty reduction and quality of life at Cerro de Pasco, a city with over 50,000 permanent inhabitants and a unique history in, and loyalty to mining.
-CDPR will promote a broad spectrum of initiatives including urban re-planning, health and welfare in collaboration with the local and national authorities.
-Under the initial plan, some 500 households will be relocated from the most heavily contaminated areas.
-Timing is optimal as the Volcan operation at Cerro de Pasco reaches the end of its production and investment cycle, with the possibility of heavy layoffs looming.
-The CDPR assets can therefore become the nucleus for sustainable growth, renewing the site’s ageing infrastructure and plant and employing the latest technologies to create an emblematic project.
+The positive impacts will be immense in terms of job creation, poverty reduction and quality of life at Cerro de Pasco, a city with over 50,000 inhabitants and a unique history in, and loyalty to mining.
+CPR will promote a broad spectrum of initiatives including urban re-planning, health and welfare in collaboration with the local and national authorities.
+Under the initial plan, households will be relocated from the most heavily contaminated areas.
+Cerro De Pasco Resources can therefore become the nucleus for sustainable growth, renewing the site’s ageing infrastructure and plant and employing the latest technologies to create an emblematic project.